daniel-crown/daniel-crown.github.io/research.md

 ### Work in Progress:

-“Foreign-Born Graduates and Innovation at Domestic Institutions: Evidence from an Australian Skilled Graduate Visa Program”
-(with Alessandra Faggian and Jonathan Corcoran)

-“The Gender Wage Gap in Academia: Evidence from The Ohio State University” (with Joyce Chen)
+Chen, Joyce, Crown, Daniel.
+“The Gender Wage Gap in Academia: Evidence from The Ohio State University”. *Submitted*

 “The Effect of Female Peers and Supervisors on the Wages and Promotion of Academics” (with Joyce Chen)